CCrocilla/ultimate-connect-four/README.md

 </details>

 #### If the player types an incorrect value an error message is prompted bringing the user back to the selection for a correct choice.
-#### Those behaviours are consistent in all part of the application.
+#### Those behaviours are consistent in all parts of the application.

 - ### *__Instructions__*:
 #### In the Main Menu, when typing “I”, the instructions/rules of the game can be accessed.
 #### The Instruction area displays a logo (“Instructions”) on the top left of the terminal followed by the Instructions of the game.
-The logo and the message of this area mimics the display of the main page, they are represented in red for consistency, with flames arising from the logo (isn’t it hot to play this game?? 😁).
+The logo and the message of this area mimic the display of the main page, they are represented in red for consistency, with flames arising from the logo (isn’t it hot to play this game?? 😁).
 #### As for the Main Menu the Instruction Logo and the Instructions have been placed in a txt files and displayed in the terminal using the “with” statement, the function “open” and the print() function.
 #### Once the Player is ready, he/she can press the Enter Key to go back to the Main Menu.
-#### A clear() function was created to remove the content of the terminal once the Player press the Enter Key, bringing the user back to the Main Menu.
+#### A clear() function was created to remove the content of the terminal once the Player presses the Enter Key, bringing the user back to the Main Menu.

 - ### *__Start Menu__*: